Mona-Bhagat/Analysis-of-Global-Wealth-Inequality-Azure-Data-Pipeline-Project/README.md

 - The second dataset - contains data on % wealth held by the top 10% of wealth holders by country.
 This has been visualized separately in Tableau because of the availability of impactful Map viz (Source - https://wid.world/data/)

-# Data Engineering and Analysis perspective
+# Data Engineering and Analysis Perspective

 - This project addresses a critical business use case by building a comprehensive data pipeline on Azure, by migrating on-premises SQL Server data using Azure Data Factory, storing semi-structured data in an Azure Data Lake container, transforming it with Databricks (PySpark), saving the processed data back to a transformed ADLS Gen2 container, and integrating it with Power BI for visualization.